 - The Personal Log (Excel document) provides a format for recording your experiences in a way that will be useful when you tell your story.
 You can also use it to plan how you will engage to maximize your experiential learning.

-- The STAR Technique (PowerPoint document) explains how to tell your story in a way that clearly demonstrates particular skills, the results you achieved or successes you accomplished.
+- The STAR Technique (PowerPoint document) explains how to tell your story in a way that clearly demonstrates particular skills, the results you achieved or the successes you accomplished.

 - An Accomplishment Driven Resume (pdf) offers a blueprint for selecting and summarizing those experiences that have proven to appeal to future employers.